-Pre- & Postnuptial Agreements Attorney in Bingham Farms, Michigan
+Pre- & Postnuptial Agreements Attorney in Farmington Hills, Michigan

 Getting married is a time for celebration, but for some couples, it is important to address the legal aspects of marriage in writing through a marital agreement.
 Couples who are not yet married can enter into a premarital agreement, which is more commonly known as a prenuptial agreement.
 Couples who are already married can enter into a postnuptial agreement.
 Both prenuptial and postnuptial agreements address each spouse’s legal rights and obligations.

 Obviously, no couple wants to think about divorce before the honeymoon is even planned, but there are many benefits to addressing the “what ifs” of marriage, especially when assets are involved that both spouses wish to keep separate.
 Marital agreements can be flexible to a couple’s wishes and may never become an issue unless a divorce arises.
 In the event of divorce, couples will want to ensure their marital agreements are enforceable under Michigan law.